 The government set up a NHS Test and Trace Support Payment scheme to support low income workers whose earning are affected by having to self-isolate or look after a child or qualifying young person who has to self-isolate, with a £500 grant.

 Am I eligible for a test and trace support payment?

-To be eligible for the scheme, you must be a North West Leicestershire District Council resident and either :-
+To be eligible for the scheme, you must be a North West Leicestershire District Council resident and meet the following the criteria:

 - employed or self-employed

 - unable to work from home and will lose income as a result